Brian Kelly: 12-Team Playoff Format A Net Gain For Notre Dame

 “We get a week off after Stanford or USC anyway,” Kelly said.
 “There’s our bye week.
 And we get a home game.
 That’s more than we’ve ever gotten.
 I think the trade-off was acceptable.
 It’s a trade-off, no doubt.
 It’s real.
 But I think it was an acceptable trade-off to get what we wanted, and that is to maintain our independence as long as we wanted to control that.”

-As beneficial as Kelly thinks expansion would be for Notre Dame, he’s not wholly dissatisfied with current format.
-The initial move from the two-team BCS Championship game to four was an important change for Notre Dame.
+As beneficial as Kelly thinks expansion would be for Notre Dame, he’s not wholly dissatisfied with the current format.
+The initial move from the two-team BCS National Championship Game to four was an important change for Notre Dame.
 It has been kind to the Irish, all told.

 “If I’m sitting at Cincinnati, I love it,” Kelly said.
 “I’m a non-Power Five school and this is great.
 I have access now.
 If I’m sitting at Alabama, who needs these guys?
 And maybe even at Notre Dame.
 The four-team playoff has treated us pretty good making it two of the last three years.”